justanotherdot/justanotherdot/site/posts/think-spatially-to-grok-lifetimes.md

 ---

-Have you ever felt like you could use some sort of lifetime visualizer or debuger for tricky borrow checker issues in Rust?
+Have you ever felt like you could use some sort of lifetime visualizer or debugger for tricky borrow checker issues in Rust?
 Has building up a mental model for complex lifetime interactions and their rules felt like one of the hardest things about writing Rust?
 I am by no means impervious to particularly tricky borrow checking woes, but I have built up a way of thinking about lifetimes and